Due to popular demand, we are continuing our weekly Teen Writing Workshops for the month of May!

 Exercise your creative muscles in our weekly after school writing workshops.
 Sign up for a couple or take them all - each week will be something a little different but attendance at all sessions is not required.

 These one-hour classes will be led by Ithaca College writing majors, Amanda Livingston and Alexa Salvato.
 They will involve a variety of prompts, exercises, and opportunities to workshop pieces.

 These workshops are suitable for people in grades 6-12.
 Advance registration is preferred; please sign up using our online form.
 Drop-ins will be welcome.
-There will be no class on Thursday, March 17th.

 Find out the newest stuff for teens at TCPL.